PanK0/ARGO/README.md

 ![Broadcast example](https://github.com/PanK0/ARGO/blob/main/pictures/naive_broadcast_example.png?raw=true)

-### Run DETECTOR and EXPLORER protocols
+### Run DETECTOR protocols
-These two protocols are described in *Discovering Network Topology in the Presence of Byzantine Faults - 2009 - Nesterenko, Tixeuil*.
+This protocol is described in *Discovering Network Topology in the Presence of Byzantine Faults - 2009 - Nesterenko, Tixeuil*.

-Their purpose is to reconstruct the network topology under certain conditions (described in the paper).
+Its purpose is to reconstruct the network topology under certain conditions (described in the paper).

-However, **EXPLORER** has been proven to be wrong (see more [here](http://antares.cs.kent.edu/~mikhail/Research/topology.errata.html)), and so it has to be replaced with **EXPLORER2**, described @ `Tractable Reliable Communication in Compromised Networks, Giovanni Farina - cpt.
+However, **EXPLORER** protocol, the other one described in the paper, has been proven to be wrong (see more [here](http://antares.cs.kent.edu/~mikhail/Research/topology.errata.html)), and so it has to be replaced with **EXPLORER2**, described @ `Tractable Reliable Communication in Compromised Networks, Giovanni Farina - cpt.
 9.3, 9.4`

 These protocols imply the sending of some messages in the network.
 These messages **DO NOT USE** the described above broadcast communication primitive, but they implement their own broadcast.

-Detector and Explorer can be invoked by running the ```-detector``` and/or ```-explorer``` commands.
+Detector can be invoked by running the ```-detector``` command.

 ## MASTER